 Author contributions.
-Anna Grau Galofre and A. Mark Jellinek designed the field campaign and collected hand-held GPS and photogrammetry data.
-G. Osinski is the principal investigator for this campaign, provided logistical and technical support, and aided in collecting hand-held GPS data.
-A.Kukko and M.Zanetti collaborated equally in collecting and processing LiDAR data.
-The body of the manuscript was written by A. Grau Galofre, with additions from all collaborators.
+AGG and AMJ designed the field campaign and collected handheld GPS and photogrammetry data.
+GO is the principal investigator for this campaign, provided logistical and technical support, and aided in collecting handheld GPS data.
+AK and MZ collaborated equally in collecting and processing lidar data.
+The body of the manuscript was written by AGG, with additions from all collaborators.

+Competing interests.
 The authors declare that they have no conflict of interest.

 Acknowledgements.
-This work has benefited by stimulating discussions with E. Godin, G. Flowers, I. Hewitt, C. Schoof, and G. Clarke.
-This work was supported by an NSERC Discovery grant to A.M.
-Jellinek, an NSERC Discovery Grant Northern Supplement to G. R. Osinski, and a NSERC CREATE fellowship to A. Grau Galofre.
+This work has benefited from stimulating discussions with Etienne Godin, Gwenn Flowers, Ian Hewitt, Christian Schoof, and Garry Clarke.
+This work was supported by an NSERC Discovery grant to A. Mark Jellinek, an NSERC Discovery Grant Northern Supplement to Gordon R. Osinski, and a NSERC CREATE fellowship to Anna Grau Galofre.
 Arctic DEMs were created from DigitalGlobe, Inc., imagery and funded under National Science Foundation awards 1043681, 1559691, and 1542736.
-LiDAR studies were made possible by financial funding from the Academy of Finland for "Multi-spectral personal laser scanning for automated environment characterization (300066)" and "Centre of Excellence in Laser Scanning Research (CoE-LaSR) (272195)".
+Lidar studies were made possible by financial funding from the Academy of Finland for the Multi-spectral personal laser scanning for automated environment characterization (300066) and Centre of Excellence in Laser Scanning Research (CoE-LaSR; 272195) projects.
 We thank the Polar Continental Shelf Project (PCSP) for their logistical support without which this work would not have been possible.